learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Summary

 In this lesson, you learned how to draw a best fit line for given data labels and features, by first calculating the slope and intercept.
-The calculated regression line was then used to predict the label ($\hat y$-value) of a previously unseen feature ($\hat x$-value).
+The calculated regression line was then used to predict the label ($\hat y$-value) of a previously unseen feature ($x$-value).
 The lesson uses a simple set of data points for demonstration.